Nebraska Football: Mike Riley Seeing Tidy Bonuses For Big Wins

 — Land of 10 Nebraska (@Landof10Huskers) September 11, 2017

 In order to win the conference title, the Cornhuskers are obviously going to have to first win the division.
 This will get Riley $200,000 before they even play the championship game.
-The Cornhuskers do both of those things, they’re obviously going to a bowl game and that’s another $150,000.
+The Cornhuskers do both of those things; they’re obviously going to a bowl game and that’s another $150,000.
 Those numbers mean that while the $300,000 is laid out as his bonus, if Mike Riley wins the Big Ten Championship game, he’ll be earning nearly $1 million in bonuses.

 Mike Riley has seen this show before: 42-14 Ducks before half. pic.twitter.com/Ed3Y1TQGyD